Diff View

 EscClose diff view

-Commenting on the diff (web only, cockpit sessions)
+Commenting on the diff (web only, structured view sessions)

-The web dashboard lets you annotate lines in the diff and send the comments to the agent as a single prompt (#928).
+The web dashboard lets you annotate diff lines and send the comments to the agent as a single prompt.

-• Click the + on the same line again to comment on that single line, or click + on another line in the same hunk to extend the range.
-Cross-hunk ranges are not allowed.
+1. Hover a line and click the + in the left gutter to start a comment.
+Click + on another line in the same hunk to extend the range (cross-hunk ranges are not allowed).

 Per-session base override

-Each session has an optional base_branch_override that takes precedence over the profile default and auto-detection.
+Each session can override the branch it diffs against.
 Use it when the eventual PR target differs from the project default (stacked PRs, hotfix off release/*, branch rename).
-The override is sticky across restarts and only affects the comparison, not the worktree itself (no rebase).
-See #970.
+The override is sticky across restarts and only changes the comparison, not the worktree (no rebase).

-• Web dashboard: click the vs <ref> chip in the diff header, pick a branch from the typeahead (local + remote-only), or use “Reset to auto-detected” to clear.
+• Web dashboard: click the vs <ref> chip in the diff header, pick a branch from the typeahead, or reset to clear the override.

-• TUI diff view: press b, pick a branch; the choice is persisted to sessions.json and restored on next launch.
+• TUI diff view: press b, pick a branch.

 • CLI: aoe session set-base <session> <branch> to set, aoe session set-base <session> --clear to clear.